Projects-Developer/Final-Year-Face-mask-detection-Project/README.md

 # Face-mask-detection-system
 Face mask detection project for students.
-Easy to understand with complete project filled
+Easy to understand with complete project files

 ## Abstract: